bparanj/hivegrid.dev/README.md

 - AWS account
 - IAM role with proper policy for EC2, S3 and AWS secrets manager

 The PEM file is stored in AWS secrets manager so that you can SSH into your EC2 instance.
+The only reason it is stored in the secrets manager is that once you download the PEM file, you will not be able to access it again.
+If you don't want to pay for the AWS secrets, after you download the file, you can delete it from your AWS console.

 ## Ansible Playbooks